codecrafters-io/build-your-own-docker/solutions/rust/05-process_isolation/explanation.md

 ```

 Now that this flag is set, when we launch a new child process it will start in a new process ID namespace.

-Note that this stage won't build on a system that is not linux (unless you set up cross compilation).
-You'll either need
-a Linux environment, using Docker or WSL, or you can use the [CodeCrafters CLI](https://docs.codecrafters.io/cli/installation) to run the tests.